HannamariH/vanh-maksut/README.md

-# Vanhentuneiden maksujen poistoskripti
+# Script to remove expired fines

-Kohan maksut vanhenevat kolmessa vuodessa.
-Tällä skriptillä vanhentuneet poistetaan automaattisesti.
+Patron fines in Koha expire in three years.
+This script removes them automatically.

-Oletuksena skripti ajetaan joka yö klo 02.00.
+By default, the script is run evety night at 02:00.

-Tuotantoon tarvitaan .env-tiedosto ja basic authorization muuttujaan BASIC.
+For production you'll need an .env file and basic authorization in it's BASIC variable.

-## Käyntiin
+## To run
-### Joko suoraan
+### Either right away
-`npm start`
+npm start

-### Tai Dockerissa
+### Or in Docker
-`docker buildx build --platform linux/amd64 -t vanh-maksut .`
+docker buildx build --platform linux/amd64 -t vanh-maksut .

 `docker run -d --name vanh-maksut -p <port>:3000 vanh-maksut`